-Who is eligible for the IELTS online Indicator test?
+Who is eligible for the IELTS Indicator Test?

 The first thing you need to know about this test is that it is not a substitute for the regular IELTS exam.
-Not all institutes are accepting the IELTS online Indicator test scores.
-Those which are, have been listed here.
+Not all institutes are accepting the IELTS Indicator Test scores.
 So, before you start checking if you are eligible to take the test, make sure the universities you will be applying to won’t reject it.
 Otherwise, you will have to retake the exam at a test center once the lockdown ends.

 That being said, universities understand the limitations caused by the COVID pandemic.
 So, even if a university isn’t on the list mentioned above, you can always email their admissions office and ask for special consideration.